kinleyid/tempodisco/README.md

 [![codecov](https://codecov.io/github/kinleyid/tempodisco/graph/badge.svg?token=CCQXS3SNGB)](https://app.codecov.io/github/kinleyid/tempodisco)
 <!-- badges: end -->

-`tempodisco` is an R package for behavioural researchers working with delay discounting data (also known as temporal discounting intertemporal choice data).
+[`tempodisco`](https://kinleyid.github.io/tempodisco/index.html) is an R package for behavioural researchers working with delay discounting data (also known as temporal discounting or intertemporal choice data).
 It implements common tasks such as scoring responses (e.g. computing indifference points from an adjusting amounts procedure, computing the “area under the curve”, or computing $k$ values as in the